eggsbenedicto/DiffusionRenderer-ComfyUI/README.md

 You'll want to download the official Diffusion Renderer checkpoints into your diffusion_models directory in ComfyUI.
 They can be found here: https://huggingface.co/collections/zianw/cosmos-diffusionrenderer-6849f2a4da267e55409b8125

 You'll also want to download Nvidia's Video Tokenizers to your vae directory in ComfyUI.
 Make sure this entire repo is in your vae subfolder with the name "Cosmos-1.0-Tokenizer-CV8x8x8".
-This is the natural expected result if you download the repo using 'hf download nvidia/Cosmos-1.0-Tokenizer-CV8x8x8 --local-dir vae' from your ComfyUI/models directory
+This is the natural expected result if you download the repo using 'hf download nvidia/Cosmos-1.0-Tokenizer-CV8x8x8 --local-dir Cosmos-1.0-Tokenizer-CV8x8x8' from your ComfyUI/models/vae directory.
+[EDIT: You can delete the JIT tokenizers.
+They are currently unused.
+Keep the remaining file structure the same.]